cjzeledon/ComplexStatementSQL/README.md

 # Complex Statement SQL

-Write more complex SQL statements<br>
-Using your todolist database, write more SQL commands.<br>

 Using the todolist database from the previous project, write another set of SQL statements in a file called todo2.sql.<br>

 Write INSERT statements to insert 20 todos into the todos table, with a combination of priorities, created times, and completed times, with not all having a completed time.<br>